Mostly Resilient

 This role is mostly resilient

-Health Specialties Teachers at the college level are "Mostly Resilient" because the heart of their work — mentoring future nurses and doctors, supervising hands-on labs, and guiding students through real clinical decisions — requires the kind of human judgment and personal connection that AI simply can't replicate.
-AI is stepping in to handle time-consuming tasks like grading exams, generating practice cases, and answering routine student questions, which actually frees up professors to spend *more* time on the meaningful, human parts of teaching.
+Health Specialties Teachers at the college level are labeled "Mostly Resilient" because the most important parts of their job, like supervising clinical labs, mentoring future nurses and doctors, and guiding students through complex real-world decisions, require human judgment and personal connection that AI simply cannot replicate.
+AI tools are already stepping in to handle time-consuming tasks like grading exams, generating practice questions, and running through case studies with students, which actually frees up professors to do more of the high-value human work they are best at.

 Health Specialties Teacher